kcl-lang/kcl-lang.io/blog/2023-04-14-kcl-0.4.6-release/index.md

 + Thank @Ekko for contributing to the bidirectional conversion support of Go struct and KCL schema.
 Please refer to:
   + [Go struct -> KCL schema](https://github.com/KusionStack/kclvm-go/blob/main/pkg/tools/gen/genkcl.go#L23)
   + [KCL schema -> Go struct](https://github.com/KusionStack/kclvm-go/blob/main/pkg/tools/gen/gengo.go#L23)
-+ Support for conversion from KCL schema to protobuf message，see [here](https://github.com/KusionStack/kclvm-go/blob/main/pkg/tools/gen/genpb.go#L25) for more.
++ Support for conversion from KCL schema to protobuf message, see [here](https://github.com/KusionStack/kclvm-go/blob/main/pkg/tools/gen/genpb.go#L25) for more.
-+ Support APIs for obtaining schema types and instances from the KCL code，see [here](https://kcl-lang.io/docs/reference/xlang-api/go-api#func-getschematype) for more.
++ Support APIs for obtaining schema types and instances from the KCL code, see [here](https://kcl-lang.io/docs/reference/xlang-api/go-api#func-getschematype) for more.

 ## Other updates and bug fixes

 + The KCL Python plugin function is not enabled by default.
-If you need to enable it, please refer to [plugin documents](https://kcl-lang.io/docs/reference/plugin/overview).
+If you need to enable it, please refer to the [plugin document](https://kcl-lang.io/docs/reference/plugin/overview).
-+ KCL playground supports code sharing capabilities, which can be accessed by visiting the [KCL website](https://kcl-lang.io/) and click on the playground button to experience.
++ KCL playground supports code-sharing capabilities, which can be accessed by visiting the [KCL website](https://kcl-lang.io/) and clicking on the playground button to experience.
 + See [here](https://github.com/KusionStack/KCLVM/milestone/3?closed=1) for more updates and bug fixes.

 ## Documents